solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Azure Database for PostgreSQL Flexible Server upgrade process

 Since Azure Database for PostgreSQL Flexible Server is a PaaS offering, administrators are not responsible for the management of the updates on the operating system or the PostgreSQL software.
 Also, administrators need to plan for database version upgrades.
 Cloud providers are continuously upgrading and improving their supported offerings.
 Older versions eventually fall into the unsupported status.

-![Read more icon] [Retired PostgreSQL engine versions not supported in Azure Database for PostgreSQL]
+![Read more icon] [Retired PostgreSQL engine versions not supported in Azure Database for PostgreSQL Flexible Server]

-![Warning][22] **Warning:** It is important to be aware the upgrade process can be random.
+![Warning][64] **Warning:** It is important to be aware the upgrade process can be random.
 During deployment, the PostgreSQL server workloads will stop be processed on the server.
 Plan for these downtimes by rerouting the workloads to a read replica in the event the particular instance goes into maintenance mode.

 > ![Note icon][Note] **Note:** This style of failover architecture may